Advanced search

 Aldgate E1 and City EC3

 If you like a pub with a dart board and a lot of bricks this is for you.
-There is a large and good quality dedicated darts area, it’s a friendly boozer, and the website even tells you when there are matches on – https://www.sirsydneysmith.co.uk/darts.
-All in all this has become one of the best […]
+There is a large and good quality dedicated darts area, it’s a friendly boozer, and the website even tells you when the board is available.
+All in all this has become one of the best places to […]

 Moretown Belle